USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_compute_environment.md

 Edit the top level Makefile with the following steps:

 1. comment out the line with BIN ="
-2. Add explicit netCDF C and Fotran libray paths in front of -lnetcdf -lnetcdff, respectively , the following is an example:
+2. Add explicit netCDF C and Fortran libray paths in front of -lnetcdf -lnetcdff, respectively , the following is an example:

 ```
 NCFLIBS = -L/usr/local/apps/netcdf-c-4.7.0/gcc-9.1.0/lib -lnetcdf -L/usr/local/apps/netcdf-fortran-4.4.5/gcc-9.1.0/lib -lnetcdff